 The consolidated financial statements comprise the financial statements of the Company and entities controlled by the Company as at 31 December 2019.

-Control is achieved when the Company is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
+Control is achieved when the Company is exposed, or has

+investee and has the ability to affect those returns through its power over the investee.

 Specifically, the Group controls an investee if, and only if, the Company has: